Squirrels might be super cute, but they are wild and unpredictable rodents that you’ll probably want to keep away from your balcony.

 Like most pests, squirrels can leave behind droppings and urine, and they can chew on wires and outdoor furniture items.
 They can also harbor diseases and parasites that can be spread to humans or pets.

-If you’re a paranoid dog owner like me, you also might be concerned about the prospect of your dog aggressively chasing down a squirrel outside your high rise apartment.
+If you’re a paranoid dog owner, you also might be concerned about the prospect of your dog aggressively chasing down a squirrel outside your high-rise apartment.

 Bottom line?
 Try to avoid having squirrels on your balcony.